Calbabreaker/essem.js/README.md

 To develop the library you should use `yarn run dev` which will setup a development server and automatically compiles all the typescript files.

-After you made some changes, you should lint the code by doing `yarn run lint:fix` and run the test by doing (COMING SOON) `yarn run test`.
+After you made some changes, you should lint and test the code by doing `yarn run test`.

-You can also compile everything by doing: `yarn run build`
+This will be with github actions soon.

 To build the documentation from jsdoc: `yarn run docs`